Recent club documentation:

 In 2012, club officer duties were enumerated through the following documents.

 The club started in 1987 with a constitution.
 The earliest historical documentation, such as newsletters and/or meeting minutes begins at the end of 1999.

-Based on all documentation reviewed, there has been on average somewhere around 50 or 60 paid members during any particular year.
+Based on all documentation reviewed, there has been about 50 paid members during any particular year.